leningy/Java-Collections/README.md

 - IllegalStateException: thrown when method invoked inappropriately.
 - NoSuchElementException: pass value to next() before using hasNext() to check if there are more tokens. thrown by scanner
 - Required: Variable Found: Value   switched the operands in assign statement; trying to assign a new value to a value is not possible
+- WHY NOT catch general exceptions?
+It can cause the user to think something succeeded when it actually failed or put your application into states that you didn't plan for.

 ## Arrays related
 - OUT OF BOUND: make sure the sequence of conditions inside a for loop are taken into consideration, such as condition that checks null for an object should be put before || if the second condition involves the same object in not null conditions.